 “I can honestly say I have learned and truly engaged in class this past month more than I have through any other education course I have attended in my life.
 Thank you for such a treasured gift I’ll keep with me for the rest of my life, the gift of knowledge and the tools to live a happy, peaceful and beautiful life.
 I can’t wait to start truly living and fully implement this into my daily life so I can find my authenticity, and inspire others like you have inspired me.” – Danielle, TX

 By registering with Yoga Alliance®, you will take an important step in enhancing your credibility as a yoga teacher.
-YA credentials are the premier form of recognition in the yoga industry, as they are the largest certifying body for yoga teachers in the world.
 Your registration with Yoga Alliance® is a globally recognized credential that helps ensure that yoga students can find knowledgeable instruction and training programs.
-If you become a Registered Yoga Teacher (RYT®), you will be awarded a specific designation based on your level of training and experience.
-Currently, over 53,000 yoga teachers and 3,200 yoga schools have registered with YA.
+You will also have access to professional online workshops and discounts on products and services.

 Teachers can register as an RYT 200® if they have successfully completed a 200 hour yoga teacher training program with Zuna Yoga®.
 All training hours must come from the same school and multiple trainings cannot be combined to meet the 200 hour requirement.
 Teaching hours are not required for this designation.